JPMKL/Legend-of-Zelda-pack/README.md

 Minecraft texture pack
 ---------------------------------
 Progress Report:
--Finish the Main Logo.
+* Finish the Main Logo.
--Taking a look at extension coding.
+* Taking a look at extension coding.